GravesyardShift/GravesyardShift/README.md

 Hello, I'm Nicholas and this is where I store some of my projects that may be useful in the future.

-🏥 I'm currently working for Premera Blue Cross as an IT Operations Center Technician II<br />
+🏥 I'm currently working as a Network Technician for Firefly. <br />
 📚 In the last term of school for my BS in Cloud Computing & Solutions <br />
 👨🏻‍💻 I recently passed the Security+ certification exam<br />
 ☁️ I'm currently working towards a cloud security career <br />